Hot Shot Bed Bug Spray Review

 About the Product

-I will go in to full detail on what I found to be the best way to use the product, as well as include information on how I increased effectiveness by using Hot Shot products together.
+I will go into full detail on what I found to be the best way to use the product, as well as include information on how I increased effectiveness by using Hot Shot products together.

 Do you think Hot Shot is a Trustworthy Brand?

 The active ingredient in this spray is permethrin.
 According to the U.S Environmental Protection Agency, permethrin is an approved, active ingredient in the United States.

 Cypermethrin, a pyrethroid, a synthetic cousin to deltamethrin, another common active ingredient in bed bug sprays.

 The good news is that a bed bug resistant to deltamethrin is not necessarily resistant to permethrin.
 If a product with deltamethrin is not working for you, this might work (and the reverse is true).